Friday, October 15, 2010

 New kind of uranium could power your car

-cientists from the Los Alamos National Laboratory have created a long-sought molecule known as uranium nitride.
-Besides offering cheaper and safer nuclear fuel, the new molecule could extract more energy from fossil fuels. (
+Scientists from the Los Alamos National Laboratory have created a long-sought molecule known as uranium nitride.
+Besides offering cheaper and safer nuclear fuel, the new molecule could extract more energy from fossil fuels.
+(Full Story)

 New class of metal for dental prosthetics to be introduced